TICKETS FOR THE 2016 MESSIAH FESTIVAL OF THE ARTS

 “Imagine…” is the theme for the 135th Messiah Festival and audiences will be asked to do just that when they take part in Messiah Festival activities this year.
 The Festival staff is seeking active audience participation and will ask for responses to complete the phrase, “Imagine…” at each Festival event.

 Kicking off the Festival will be the Bethany Theatre Department’s production of Lucas Hnath’s “The Christians” on March 18 and 19, directed by Professor Greg LeGault, who brought the incredible “Jesus Christ Superstar” production to last year’s Festival.
 Bethany’s Theatre Department is, at this time, one of a small number of non-professional/educational theatres nationwide to acquire production rights to the play, which made its New York City premiere on September 18, 2015, at Playwrights Horizons.
 A talk-back session will be scheduled in conjunction with the production.
-This performance will take place at Bethany Lutheran Church both nights, and tickets are $15 regular admission, and $12 for students & Bethany faculty/staff.
+This performance will take place at Burnett Center on the campus of Bethany College both nights, and tickets are $15 regular admission, and $12 for students & Bethany faculty/staff.

 (Image courtesy of The New Yorker)